 Average Settlement Value for a Slip and Fall Accident Case

-If you are wondering about the value of your case, it is best to consult with a slip and fall lawyer to review your case.
+If you are wondering about the value of your case, it is best to consult with a slip and fall accident lawyer to review your case.
 Every case comprises of a unique set of factors which play significant roles in determine an average case value.
 Some of the most important factors in determining the settlement amount in a personal injury lawsuit are as follows:

 Do Not Wait – Civil Cases Must be Filed within A Certain Time Period:

-In the state of California personal injury lawsuits must be filed within with a certain timeline established by the state Statute of Limitations laws.
+In Los Angeles and the rest of the state of California personal injury lawsuits must be filed within with a certain timeline established by the state Statute of Limitations laws.
 The statute of limitations for trip and fall injury cases must be filed within two years from the date of the accident.
 The failure to file a claim within the two year timeline will resulting in an elimination of your right to financial recovery vial legal means.
 However in some instances courts will grant a motion for tolling the statute of limitations with the intention of allowing victims to file the claim past its official deadline.
 Instance where courts have granted a tolling of a Statute of Limitations are as follows

 Claim Against Government Owned Facilities: In the state of California slip and fall injury claims against state and federal government entities must be filed with the agency in questions within120 days (six months) from the date of the accident.